martynakweczke/epam-frontend-development-program/README.md

     ```

     This command will compile all .scss files into .css, place them inside the dist folder and launch the project in your local environment.

-## Points achieved according to a checklist

-According to a checklist document I have completed 63 out of 64 points.